mbari-org/mxm/README.md

 ## The MXM system

-The MXM system consists of three services:
+The MXM system consists of the following components:

-- MXM web application from image `mbari/mxm`
+- MXM service and webapp from image `mbari/mxm`
-- Postgraphile service from image `graphile/postgraphile`
 - MXM postgres database from image `mbari/mxm-postgres`